 The statistics and stories gathered by TRaCE McGill will enable evidence-based and forward-looking change in graduate programs across the Faculties.

-Stage 1 Survey of PhD Graduates, 2008-2018
+Stage 1: Survey of PhD Graduates, Summer 2019

-Stage 2 Data-gathering from the Web
+Stage 2: Data-gathering from the Web, Fall 2019